CompuTec/computec-docs/docs/labels/setup/computec-gateway-printer/configuration.md

 **Configuration in CompuTec Label Printing Manager**

-The configuration process in CT Label Printing Manager involves adding a Gateway-type printer and specifying the AppEngine address as illustrated below.
+The configuration process in CT Label Printing Manager involves adding a Gateway-type printer and specifying the CompuTec AppEngine address as illustrated below.

 The CompuTec Gateway Manager can be downloaded from the following page.
 [Click here to navigate to the page](https://learn.computec.one/docs/labels/releases/download/#computec-gateway-manager).